The Hardest Languages in the World to Learn

 It isn't the grammar that will bog you down when you're trying to learn Thai, it's the writing and the pronunciation, which has five different tones and long and short vowel sounds.
 The alphabet has a staggering 44 consonants and 32 vowels.

 With four cases and three genders assigned to their words, as well as many letters unfamiliar to English speakers, Icelandic is no walk in the park to learn.
-Words can also be very long and deciphering how to pronounce them can defy intuition.
+Words can also be very long, and deciphering how to pronounce them can defy intuition.
 It's frequently listed as one of the more difficult languages to learn for English speakers.
-And for more fascinating facts about language, check out the 15 Hardest Words to Pronounce in the English Language.

 Declension in Czech is its own special nightmare, but you won't even need to worry about that until you get past the seemingly insurmountable hurdle that is pronouncing the words correctly.
 On the one hand, each letter only has one pronunciation ever.
 On the other hand, Čtvrtek means Thursday, and mastering the way each of those sounds works together is going to take you a while.

 Albanian's 36-letter alphabet should clue you in that attempting to master this language is going to be a wild ride.
-In addition, the grammar is filled with exceptions to the rule that you'll have to remember, too.
+In addition, the grammar is filled with exceptions to the rule that you'll have to remember.

 Turkish is an agglutinative language, which means, in crude terms, that complex words are formed by tacking stuff on without changing the previous stuff at all.
 It is pretty foreign to English speakers, but if you speak Japanese, Korean, or Finnish (which are all also on this list), you won't have such a hard time grasping it.